michaelbradley91/StickySharedResources/README.md

 <code>var resource = resourceGroup.CreateAndAcquireSharedResource();</code>

-This resource is currently acquired by the above resource group.
-If you try to acquire it with a different resource group, you'll be forced to wait until the resource group above has released it.
+This resource is automatically acquired by the resource group.
+If you try to acquire it with a different resource group, you'll be forced to wait until the resource group above has freed it.

 A resource is just a "representation" of some actual object used by multiple threads - say a button on a remote control.
 When you push the button, it will first acquire its resource before processing your input.
 If you want to remember the object associated to a resource in a more complicated scenario, you can use: